Simbell is a hardware system to connect bells in a belfry or on a dumbbell to a computer located in the ringing room.

 The receiver is connected to the computer in the ringing chamber and collects the information from the transmitter, turning it into signals that the software you are using can understand.

-Typical simplified scenarios..
+Typical simplified scenario..

 In this scenario, we have a belfry and ringing room with a single floor between them, a transmitter is placed on the frame next to the wheel in the belfry and the receiver is plugged into a laptop in the ringing room, the transmitter can be powered from a mains adapter or battery and the receiver is powered from the USB Port of the laptop.